ELeeAstro/mini_chem/README.md

 Original VULCAN formatted data for each kinetic network net reaction tables for different metallicity and C/O ratio - typically reformatted using the provided python script

-### outputs and mp_outputs
+### outputs, outputs_mp, outputs_dvode etc

 Where the output from running the code is produced, also contains some benchmarking data from VULCAN

 ## Future updates

-We will be adding photochemical and haze formation effects in the next projects.
+TODO: Photochemistry and haze

+## Compiling

+The fortran code can be compiled by altering the makefiles in each src_ directory.
+Compiled code can be removed by entering 'make clean'.